 And we all know how that ended.

-One of the reasons why Dappered works is trust.
-If we were to just recommend crap to make a buck, you guys would stop reading.
-So we don’t.
-We do our damndest to stay independent and to tell the truth.
-So while marketing departments of some seriously big brands are gonna send out emails & social media posts on Monday (April 1st) shilling invisible jeans, or shirts with no torsos (just sleeves!) or a new watch which looks suspiciously like a wearable sun dial…
+April Fools’ is coming.
+And marketing departments of some seriously big brands are gonna send out April Fools emails & social media posts on April 1st, shilling invisible jeans, or shirts with no torsos (just sleeves!) or a new watch which looks suspiciously like a wearable sun dial.

 Top Photo Credit